 - Navigating emotional journeys – it is indeed lonely at the top, and the emotional journey is probably the toughest part of business building.
 Consequently, my practical approach is never to the detriment of empathy and compassion.
 My role is to support and guide you through business and personal growth, building resilience along the way.
 Consider me an impartial and objective companion on your journey.

-“All models are wrong but some are useful”, the statistician George Box once said.
-The framework below provides an overview of the multi-disciplinary areas that I work across, adapted for startup and high growth leaders from Leadership Coaching: From Personal Insights to Organisational Performance, by Graham Lee (2003).
+“All models are wrong but some are useful”, said the statistician George Box.
+The framework below highlights the multi-disciplinary areas that I work across, adapted for startup and high growth leaders from Leadership Coaching: From Personal Insights to Organisational Performance, by Graham Lee (Amazon UK, US).

 A few more things you should know about how I work